jeremymarch/hopliteKB-LibreOffice/README.md

 * Add diacritics _after_ the vowel
 * Add diacritics in any order
 * Toggle diacritics on/off
-* breathings, accents, subscripts, macrons, breves, diaereses: no problem!
+* breathings, accents, subscripts, macrons, breves, diaereses: no problem!\*
+* (coming soon: chose precombined, precombined with private use area, or combining-only modes)

+\* as long as your font supports it.

 ## Installation:
 Zip the contents of the **hoplitekb-ext** folder into a zip file and rename the zip **hoplitekb.oxt**.
 Be sure not to include any enclosing folder in the zip file or the extension will fail to load.
 From the terminal, these steps can be combined by running **_zip -r ../hoplitekb.oxt \*_** from inside the hoplite-ext folder.
 Now from LibreOffice, add the extension by going to Tools -> Extension Manager and clicking Add; select the file hoplitekb.oxt and restart LibreOffice.